This is a live blog of everything Sydney Spectaculars relating to COVID-19. Here are the headlines though:

 Given the current situation on the Northern Beaches and increasing concern about transmission of COVID-19 in other parts of Greater Sydney (which includes Wollongong), new restrictions will be in place on New Year’s Eve.
+The New South Wales (NSW) Government also now recommends everyone to download the Service NSW smartphone application.
 You can read more here.

 28TH OF DECEMBER 2020:

 NEW RESTRICTIONS & HEALTH ADVICE ANNOUNCED FOR NYE